 In contrast to their father, Eleanor, Bridget and Mary are shown in up-

-The shields of arms are not of brass but are of a lighter coloured stone set into the slab, which is most unusual.
+The shields of arms are not of brass but of a lighter-coloured stone set into the slab, which is most unusual.
 Two of the shields are now effaced.
-Top left shows the arms of Toke impaling Toke of Bere, suggesting that the monument was provided by Bridget.
+That in the top left shows the arms of Toke impaling Toke of Bere, suggesting that the monument was provided by Bridget.
 The other five represent Nicholas Toke’s five marriages.

 Figure brasses are rare after the 1640s and some contemporary brasses are incompetently executed.
-This one is probably by a major London monument maker but there is very little that it can be compared to apart from the brass of Robert Shiers at Great Bookham, Surrey.
+This one is probably by a major London monument maker, but there is very little to which it can be compared, apart from the brass of Robert Shiers at Great Bookham, Surrey.

 Copyright: Jon Bayliss